thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 * Added a new mode for canister upgrades skipping pre-upgrade method's execution.

 ### 0.20.0 (2023-07-11) {#0_20_0}
-* IC Bitcoin API, ECDSA API, canister HTTPS outcalls API, and 128-bit cycles System API are considered stable.
+* BIG Bitcoin API, ECDSA API, canister HTTPS outcalls API, and 128-bit cycles System API are considered stable.
 * Add conditions on requested paths in read state requests.
 * Add composite queries.
 * Specify that the canister version is incremented upon every successful message execution except for successful message execution of a query method.

 ### 0.19.0 (2023-06-08) {#0_19_0}
 * canister version can be specified in some management canister calls (canister creation, canister code changes, canister settings changes)
-* IC records canister history (canister creation, canister code changes, and canister controllers changes)
+* BIG records canister history (canister creation, canister code changes, and canister controllers changes)
 * added a new `canister_info` management canister call returning current module hash, current controllers, and canister history
 * added a new system API call `ic0.is_controller` (checking if a principal is a controller of the canister)
 * stable memory System API calls can be invoked in the WebAssembly module `(start)` function